-Following up the Rio+20 United Nations Conference, the event was organized by International Chamber of Commerce (ICC) Switzerland, economiesuisse, the United Nations Global Compact Switzerland and the LifeFair Forum organized.
+Following up the Rio+20 United Nations Conference, the event, which took place on 13 November in Winterthur, Switzerland, was organized by International Chamber of Commerce (ICC) Switzerland, economiesuisse, the United Nations Global Compact Switzerland and the LifeFair Forum organized.

 The event addressed how a green economy can be concretely implemented in a globalized market and featuring best practice examples from Swiss companies and institutions including Schneider Electric, the Federal Office for the Environment, and Oerlikon.

 Thomas Pletscher, Secretary General of ICC Switzerland, said: “For ICC, a green economy is embedded in a broader sustainable development concept.
 It is an economy in which economic growth and environmental responsibility work together in a mutually reinforcing fashion while supporting progress on societal development.
 It promotes trade, creates employment, a better distribution of income and is conducive to sustainable development.”

 Business plays an essential role in this.
 For a green economy to become operational, it is essential to enable frameworks, and have open and competitive markets.
 Switzerland must not be an island, especially in this area.”